 - Over-discharging and over-charging

-- Pushing the battery too hard by discharging at a current higher than what it’s rated for for an extended period of time
+- Pushing the battery too hard by discharging at a higher current than it’s rated for, for an extended period

-Some batteries are designed for low current applications (for example a battery with 8C or 10C rating for powering a radio), IR will inherently be higher.
-18650 Li-ion batteries have much higher IR than a typical LiPo batteries too which is completely normal, so do not worry!
+Some batteries are designed for low-current applications (e.g., 8C or 10C rating for powering a radio), which inherently have higher IR.
+18650 Li-ion batteries also have higher IR than typical LiPo batteries, which is normal.

 Discharge Connector

-All LiPo batteries come with 2 sets of wires/connectors: the discharge connector (main lead) and balance connector (balance lead). (except for 1S batteries which only have a discharge connector).
+All LiPo batteries come with two sets of wires/connectors: the discharge connector (main lead) and balance connector (balance lead).
+However, 1S batteries only have a discharge connector since balancing is not required for 1 cell.

-The discharge lead typically consists of a thicker red and black wires, which is used to power the FPV drone.
+The discharge lead typically consists of two thicker red and black wires used to power the FPV drone.

-There is also another set of smaller wires going to a smaller white connector, that’s the balance lead.
-The number of wires depends on the number of cells in the battery.
+Another set of smaller wires connects to a white connector; this is the balance lead.
+The number of wires depends on the battery’s cell count.

-The most common discharge connector would probably be the XT60, these are mainly used in 5″ FPV drone or larger.
-For smaller drones, the smaller version of XT60, XT30 is often used.
-They have basically the same shape just different sizes and current rating.
+The most common discharge connector is the XT60, mainly used in 5″ FPV drones or larger.
+For smaller drones, the XT30, a smaller version of the XT60, is often used.
+They have similar shapes but differ in sizes and current ratings.

 Name | Image | Voltage | Wire Gauge |